Marwareed/my-Model-set/README.md

 # Anomaly Detection on Modelset

-This project focuses on implementing anomaly detection techniques on a custom dataset using machine learning models in a Jupyter Notebook environment.
+This project focuses on implementing anomaly detection using the Isolation Forest algorithm on the Modelset dataset, which includes ECORE and UML data collections.
+The workflow is demonstrated in a Jupyter Notebook environment, covering data loading, preprocessing, model training, anomaly detection, and evaluation of the results.

 ##  Overview